Tony Rackauckas: Career

 In 1972, Rackauckas left the Los Angeles County Department of Public Social Services to become a Deputy District Attorney in the Orange County District Attorney's Office, where he served until leaving in 1988 to enter private practice.
 While in private practice, Rackauckas authored Proposition 115, which appeared on the June 1990 ballot.

 Rackauckas left private practice in 1990 when he was appointed by California Governor George Deukmejian to be a municipal court judge.
 Rackauckas served as a municipal court judge until March 1993, when Governor Pete Wilson appointed him a Superior Court judge, a post in which he served until becoming District Attorney of Orange County.

 Rackauckas won the support of 59% of Orange County voters in the June 1998 election for District Attorney against Deputy District Attorney Wally Wade and took office in January 1999.
 He then won the support of 62% of the voters in a March 2002 rematch with Wade.
 He was unopposed in his June 2006 and 2010 bids for a third and fourth consecutive term, winning 100% of the vote in each year.

 In February 2014, Rackauckas filed documents required to seek a fifth term in office.
 He raised $419,000 during a fundraiser at the Balboa Bay Resort in Newport Beach for his re-election campaign.
 He won re-election in 2014 with support from 73.3% of the voters.

 Rackauckas has been criticized by Public Defender Scott Sanders for his office's purported mishandling of jailhouse informants which has created difficulties in convicting and sentencing defendants due to the violations of defendants' constitutional rights.
 This resulted in the "taking off the table" of the death penalty for Scott Dekraai, who had pleaded guilty to murdering eight people and wounding another in the Seal Beach massacre.
 Dekraai was sentenced on September 22, 2017 by Goethals to eight terms of life in prison without the possibility of parole, one term for each of his victims and to seven years to life for attempted murder.

 Rackauckas ran for a sixth term in 2018.
 On November 6, 2018, Rackauckas was defeated by Orange County Supervisor Todd Spitzer in a runoff.

 After the electoral defeat, Rackauckas admitted during a deposition that he had used a high profile sexual assault case to increase his chances of winning the election.
 His successor to the office of District Attorney, Todd Spitzer, stated that Rackauckas had invented evidence against the defendants in the sex case.
 The charges against the defendants were dropped.

-In January 2019, Tony Rackauckas opened the Law Offices of Tony Rackauckas.
-The practice focuses on business, real estate, and civil litigation, as well as business transactions such as entity formation and corporate law, real estate, commercial transactions, and financial transactions.
-The office is at 310 W. First Street, Tustin, CA 92780.
+In January 2019, Rackauckas opened a law office in Tustin, focusing on transactional law and civil litigation.